SFBD Flow: A Continuous-Optimization Framework for Training Diffusion Models with Noisy Samples

-We refer to this task—recovering the true data distribution from noisy observations—as the \textit{deconvolution problem}.
+We refer to this task -- recovering the true data distribution from noisy observations -- as the \textit{deconvolution problem}.
 Motivated by this formulation, several works \citep{DarasDD2024, DarasCD25, LuWY2025} have shown that diffusion models can effectively address the deconvolution problem either by applying iterative denoising and fine-tuning, as in SFBD \citep{LuWY2025}, or by enforcing consistency constraints (CCs) during training \citep{DarasDDD2023}.
 Specifically, when paired with a small set of copyright-free clean data, both SFBD and CC-based methods have been shown to guide diffusion models toward generating high-quality images.
-However, SFBD requires a computationally intensive iterative denoising and fine-tuning process, while consistency-based methods involve solving backward stochastic differential equations (SDEs) at each training step, making both approaches computationally expensive in different ways.
+However, SFBD relies on costly iterative denoising and fine-tuning, while CC-based methods require solving backward stochastic differential equations (SDEs) at each training step, making both approaches computationally expensive in different ways.

-In this paper, we eliminate the need for iterative denoising and fine-tuning in SFBD by introducing a continuous variant, \emph{SFBD flow}.
-We reinterpret SFBD as an alternating projection between two sets of stochastic processes, framing it as a stochastic process optimization problem.
-Inspired by Sinkhorn flow~\citep{KarimiHK2024} and Schrödinger bridge flow~\citep{BortoliKMD2024}, this view leads to a generalized family of diffusion-based deconvolution methods, termed $\gamma$-SFBD for $\gamma \in (0, 1]$, which guide the model toward the clean data distribution.
-When $\gamma = 1$, the method recovers the original SFBD; as $\gamma \to 0$, the discrete sequence of stochastic processes transitions into a continuous evolution, naturally yielding the SFBD flow.

-We further show that SFBD flow arises as a steepest gradient descent in function space, with $\gamma$-SFBD as its discrete approximation.
-This perspective motivates Online SFBD, a practical diffusion-based deconvolution method avoiding repeated fine-tuning (see \cref{sec:online_SFBD}).
+In this paper, we eliminate the iterative denoising and fine-tuning required by SFBD by introducing a continuous variant, \emph{SFBD flow}.
+We reinterpret SFBD as alternating projections between two sets of stochastic processes, framing it as a stochastic process optimization problem.
+Inspired by Schrödinger bridge flow~\citep{BortoliKMD2024}, this perspective yields a generalized family of diffusion-based deconvolution methods, $\gamma$-SFBD for $\gamma \in (0,1]$, that guide the model toward the clean data distribution.
+Standard SFBD is recovered when $\gamma=1$, while letting $\gamma \to 0$ turns the discrete sequence into a continuous evolution, giving rise to the SFBD flow.
+We further show that SFBD flow corresponds to steepest descent in function space, with $\gamma$-SFBD as its discrete approximation using step size $\gamma$.
+This interpretation motivates Online SFBD, a practical diffusion-based deconvolution method that avoids repeated fine-tuning (\cref{sec:online_SFBD}).
 By adaptively adjusting $\gamma$, Online SFBD accommodates approximation errors from imperfect training, achieving faster and more stable convergence.
-We also reveal a close connection to CC-based methods, offering a unified view of both approaches.
+We also reveal a close connection to CC-based methods, providing a unified perspective.
 Empirical results validate our analysis, with Online SFBD consistently outperforming strong baselines across benchmarks.
 The implementation is available at \href{https://github.com/watml/SFBD-flow}{https://github.com/watml/SFBD-flow}.